Collection Development Manual

 • Curriculum Development Proposals.

-• Reports are generated in the library system to describe usage patterns.
+• reports are generated to describe usage patterns

 Legacy Format Replacement

-Material requiring technology that has become obsolete is deselected periodically from the collection; this may include retiring of the associated hardware.
-Liaison Librarians determine whether it is necessary to purchase replacement copies of titles in a preferred format in order to be compatible with updated hardware.
-Format shifting of material may be possible, using the provisions in the Copyright Act, in consultation with the University Copyright Officer.
+Material requiring technology that has become obsolete is deselected periodically from the collection; this may include retiring the associated hardware.
+Liaison Librarians determine whether it is necessary to purchase replacement copies of titles in a preferred format, to be compatible with updated hardware.
+Format shifting of material may be possible, using the provisions in the Copyright Act 1968 (Cth), in consultation with the University Copyright Officer.

 QUT Authors

-Works by QUT authors are tagged at point of ordering to avoid their deselection.
+Works by QUT authors are tagged at point of order, for identification.

 QUT Published Works